What is Ohio-birds?

 Who takes care of the mailing list?

 A list owner is a volunteer who makes sure that a list runs smoothly and has final say on issues that arise.
 This discussion list is not moderated and no prior review of postings takes place.
-Ned Keller is the Ohio-birds listowner.
-Feel free to contact him at listowner@Ohiobirds.org.
+Kathy Neugebauer is the Ohio-birds listowner.
+Feel free to contact her at listowner@Ohiobirds.org.

 Our email list is hosted by Miami University.
 This service saves us a great deal of money, so please show your them your support.